Thank you, you have successfully subscribed to our newsletter! Enjoy reading our tips and recommendations.

 Headquartered in Honolulu, Hawaiian Airlines is the eighth-largest commercial airline in the U.S. It has the distinction of being the oldest U.S. carrier to have avoided a fatal crash.

-- Island destination: Hawaiian Airlines offers nonstop service to Hawaii.
+Island destination: Hawaiian Airlines offers nonstop service to Hawaii.
 Travelers can book flights from major cities in North America, Asia and the South Pacific.

-- VIP club: Buying an annual membership in the Premium Club gives passengers access to early boarding, additional free checked baggage and more.
+VIP club: Buying an annual membership in the Premium Club gives passengers access to early boarding, additional free checked baggage and more.

-- Vacation packages: Book a flight to Hawaii and entertainment, such as cruises or tours, all at the same time.
+Vacation packages: Book a flight to Hawaii and entertainment, such as cruises or tours, all at the same time.

-- Regional service: Hawaiian Airlines offers flights into Honolulu and flights between all of the islands for local travel.
+Regional service: Hawaiian Airlines offers flights into Honolulu and flights between all of the islands for local travel.

-- Delightful food and drink: Food and beverages are not only included, they are also delicious.
+Delightful food and drink: Food and beverages are not only included, they are also delicious.
 A sommelier and chef choose each menu item and its wine pairing.

-- Best for Vacationers and holiday travelers.
+Best for: Vacationers and holiday travelers.

-Hawaiian Airlines Profile
+Hawaiian Airlines Company Information

 - Company Name: